Advanced Settings

 connect to the equipment.
 If you want to force a recalibration

-mount calibration (see below).
+the PHD2/guiding 'Guide' button is the easiest.
 If you have set the auto-restore

 option, you must be sure that the guide camera is not rotated with